-The next lemma establishes H\"older continuity of the Mittag-Leffler process \eqref{e:ML.process}.
+The next lemma establishes H\"older continuity of the Mittag--Leffler process~(\ref{eMLprocess}).
 The statement might be known, but we could not find a reference, so we present a simple argument.
-In the case $0<\beta\leq 1/2$ (most of) the statement is in Theorem 2.1 in \cite{ehm:1981}, through the relation with the local time \eqref{e:ML.LT}. \begin{lemma} For $B>0$ let
+In the case $0<\beta\leq1/2$ (most of) the statement is in Theorem 2.1 in \citet{ehm1981}, through the relation with the local time (\ref{eMLLT}).